kedro-org/kedro-viz/docs/source/migrate_experiment_tracking.md

 rm -rf data/09_tracking/
 ```

-## Step 4: Refer to MLflow documentation for further setup
+## Refer to MLflow documentation for further setup

 After completing these steps, refer to the below Mlflow documentation to complete your experiment tracking setup with MLflow.